 Getting away from it all is something we all need for our health and wellbeing.
 But not everyone has the means of doing this.
 Being excluded as a tourist goes beyond physical and other levels of capability.
 It extends to people without the money to have a holiday.
 But it goes further than that.
 In developed countries the concept is applied to people looking for low cost tourism.
 In developing countries the focus is on the visited community rather than the visitor.
 This is “social tourism”.

-An article on social tourism discusses how the concept has changed over time.
+The concept of social tourism has changed over time.
 It can help both the visitor and the visited community under the banner of Tourism for All.
 Socially sustainable tourism, community-based tourism and volunteering tourism have also fallen under the banner of social tourism.
-Consequently, in the literature, social tourism is not clearly expressed as tourism for people who are disadvantaged.
+Consequently, in the literature, it is not clearly expressed as tourism for people who are disadvantaged.

 The title of the article is, Inclusions and Exclusions of Social Tourism.
 Also available from ResearchGate where you can find related articles.